microsoft/CSP-License-Based-Offers-PowerBI/README.md

 5. When you load the report in the future, use the file you just saved (Power BI deskop file), instead of the template.

-6. If you have Power BI Pro or Premuim,  you can publish the report for internal use and share if you'd like. <b>(DO NOT PUBLISH EXTERNALLY)</b>
+6. If you have Power BI Pro or Premuim,  you can publish the report for internal use and share if you'd like. **(DO NOT PUBLISH EXTERNALLY)**

 # Contributing